Intersex representation in television: Intersex representations in drama

 Intersex people have been portrayed in fiction as monsters, murderers and medical dilemmas.
 Canadian sociologist Morgan Holmes, a former activist with the (now defunct) Intersex Society of North America describes fictional representations of intersex people as monsters or ciphers for discussions about sex and gender.
 Academic and filmmaker Phoebe Hart suggests that television representations of intersex people fulfil "sensational and unsubtle" stereotypes: the Australian drama All Saints portrayed a woman with androgen insensitivity syndrome as both "superwoman" and "genetic glitch", while Grey's Anatomy failed to adequately inform audiences about intersex in an episode that explored gender identity and medical disclosure.
 Hart highlights Faking It and Freaks and Geeks for presenting realistic characters, or everyday social types.
 She suggests that other television representations have been more controversial, and sometimes potentially harmful.

 Renascer

 In the original 1993 version of the Brazilian soap opera "Renascer", Buba, played by Maria Luísa Mendonça, was an intersex character who got involved with José Inocêncio's children.
 At the time, the term "hermaphrodite" was used to describe Buba's variation.

 In the 2024 remake of Renascer, the character Buba was reimagined as a trans woman, played by Gabriela Medeiros.
 This change generated controversy, especially within the intersex community, who felt that the representation of intersex people was being made invisible.
 The author Bruno Luperi explained that the decision to change the character was to broaden the discussion on gender issues and give more visibility to trans experiences.
 In addition, the plot included an intersex child, Teca's daughter, to address intersex issues from childhood.

+Serres

+In 2025, the second season of the prime-time Greek television series "Serres" revealed that the main cast character Aunt Stamatina is intersex.
+When she goes to the doctor for abdominal pain, the doctor explains that she is intersex, and that this fact had been concealed from her.
+She had been subjected to surgery as a baby.
+She grew up feeling lonely, feeling in the margins of society, and always "in between", but not knowing why.
+After learning she is intersex, Stamatina is welcomed into the local LGBTQIA+ community.

+Series creator Giorgos Kapoutzidis consulted with members of the intersex community when writing the series.
+This was the first time a character was explicitly called "intersex" in a Greek television production.
+The episode which revealed Stamatina as intersex trended on Greek social media.
+Intersex Greece praised the show for depicting an intersex character realistically and with sensitivity.